 - Unless explicitly allowed in the category description, fruited, flavored, or barrel-aged versions of traditional styles do not belong in the category for that traditional style. - Most categories will ask for more information about ingredients, objectives, and/or process than is typically requested by other national competitions.
-Judges should have a clear picture of the Brewer's intent to fairly evaluate an entry that may detour from traditional style descriptions.
+Entrants should provide a clear picture of the Brewer's intent for Judges to fairly evaluate an entry that may detour from traditional style descriptions.
 Competition organizers may edit information provided to remove details that could bias the Judge or identify the Brewery/Beer. - Some of the broader categories list styles allowed and/or not allowed.
-These lists are not exhaustive (it should be understood that just because English Ales does not explicitly prohibit an India Pale Lager, such is not the right place), they are meant to reduce the most common sources of confusion. - Any regional or national names in these guidelines could have "-Style" appended to clarify that the entries are not necessarily from that place of origin.
+These lists are not exhaustive (it should be understood that just because English Ales does not explicitly prohibit a Czech Pale Lager, such is not the right place), they are meant to reduce the most common sources of confusion. - Any regional or national names in these guidelines could have "-Style" appended to clarify that the entries are not necessarily from that place of origin.
 We have omitted it because we think it's tedious to write and to read.
-"Berliner-Style Weisse" is just weird, in or out of a competition.
+"Berliner-Style Weisse" is just awkward, in or out of a competition.

-2023 Competition Rules
+2024 Competition Rules

 - 1. Judging is conducted blind; competition organizers take precautions to minimize bias wherever possible. - 2.
 A Judge who is affiliated with a brewery never judges a flight with that brewery's beer. - 3.
 Preliminary round judging teams are scheduled with at least 3 judges, with 1 judge designated as the Table Captain.
 Judges form a consensus on advancing/medaling entries, with the Table Captain as the arbiter. - 4.
 For all judging rounds after the preliminary round, judging teams are scheduled with at least 5 judges, with 1 judge designated as the Table Captain.
 Judges form a consensus on advancing/medaling entries, with the Table Captain as the arbiter. - 5.
 Award categories must have at least 9 entries, and entry categories may be combined to form award categories at the discretion of the Competition Director. - 6.
-Breweries may register up to 10 entries per TTB licensed location, with a maximum of 40 entries across all locations in a brewery group. - 7.
-Breweries may enter multiple different beers in a single entry category, but entering the same beer multiple times is not allowed in either the same category or multiple categories. - 8.
+Breweries may enter multiple different beers in a single entry category, but entering the same beer multiple times is not allowed in either the same category or multiple categories. - 7.
 Entries must comply with all TTB regulations, and all specialty ingredients must comply with FDA guidelines as being GRAS (generally regarded as safe).